mgoldfield/nodelooper/README.txt

 To Do:
-- latency fixup
-- mysql / aurora - turn compute off when not using
+- set up db - maybe store audio files in dynamo?
 - rabbitmq

 loop communication
 chat
 security/no bots
+- latency fixup

 ....

 - small box around stop/play/rec
+- reps on / reps(or measures) off for a loop instead of max reps?

 - memcached -- do I not even need a database???????? -- ans: need a DB if you want to scale to multiple servers...
 - dockerize